-Colleges and Universities

-Twelve states have some type of restriction on outlet density near colleges and universities compared to 39 states with no restrictions.
-18 Of the 12 states with restrictions, 10 have restrictions that apply to both on- and off-premises outlets.
-Kansas' restriction applies only to off-premises outlets, and Nebraska's restriction applies only to on-premises outlets.
+Colleges and Universities.
+As of January 1, 2023, 12 states have some type of restriction on outlet density near colleges and universities compared to 39 states with no restrictions (Exhibit 2.14).
+Of the 12 states with restrictions:

+- 10 states have restrictions that apply to both on- and off-premises outlets. - One state's restriction (Kansas) applies only to off-premises outlets

+• One state's restriction (Nebraska) applies only to on-premises outlets.

-Nearly all the restrictions apply to beer, wine, and spirits, although two states have restrictions that apply to wine and spirits only.
-North Carolina's restriction applies to beer and wine, and
+Nearly all the restrictions apply to beer, wine, and spirits, although:

+- Two states have restrictions that apply to wine and spirits only - One state's restriction (North Carolina) applies to beer and wine - One state's restriction (West Virginia) applies only to beer